RadamHussein/CS362-004-SP17/projects/smithada/README.md

-Hi, my name is Adam Smith
+My name is Adam Smith
+"This is my assignment-1 submission!"